UDE-SE/DIAMANT_Ideenmanagement/README.md

-# Diamant employee suggestion system
+# Diamant Idea Management System

 This project was developed as part of the research project DIAMANT and is based on the following paper: